 Because carbohydrates raise blood sugar more than other types of foods, you may wonder why you should eat them at all.
 You need to eat foods with carbohydrates because they provide your body with energy, along with many vitamins and minerals.

 Sweets are okay once in a while, but remember that sweets usually have a lot of carbohydrates, calories, and fat, with very little nutritional value.
-Creating your personal meal plan is a great way to balance eating healthy with the foods you love.
+Creating your personal meal plan is a great way to make choices that include the foods you love.

 Speak with your diabetes care

 The glycemic index is a measurement of how much one kind of food will raise your blood sugar levels.
-Some carbohydrate-containing foods can cause a faster rise in blood sugar levels than other foods.
-Speak with a dietitian for more information about the glycemic index.
+Some carb-containing foods can cause a faster rise in blood sugar levels than other foods.
+Speak with a dietitian to learn more about the glycemic index.